arnavnegi26/markdown-cv/src/content/05-hobby.md

-## After Hours
+## Interests

-### Cars and F1
+### Video Games

-Looking and speccing my dream cars while watching the F1 GP really gets me going.
+Playing and watching videos on games and all aspects of their development

-### Music production
+### Movies

-I love making and mixing music.
+I have a Letterboxd account :) [My Letterboxd](https://letterboxd.com/solidsaanp/) .

-### Photography
+### Music

-Taking a good portrait photo, or Telephoto always makes me smile.
+You can always talk to me about Skrillex, Fred again.., Frank Ocean and MF Doom.